-The Microscopy and Digital Imaging Module will provide equipment, infra-structural support, expertise and technical assistance to vision scientists in order to enable detailed, quantitative imaging of cells and tissues.
+The Microscopy and Digital Imaging Module provides equipment, infra-structural support, expertise and technical assistance to vision scientists to enable detailed, quantitative imaging of cells and tissues.
 This state-of-the-art imaging facility includes several pieces of high-end image acquisition and analysis hardware, and the expertise needed to support and enhance ongoing research and explore new research questions posed by vision scientists.
-Facility operations will include: 1) maintaining and servicing the equipment, 2) managing usage of the equipment, 3) educating investigators on the capabilities of the equipment, 4) advising investigators on the design of imaging experiments for vision research projects, 5) providing training on the proper usage of the equipment, and 6) helping researchers collect, process and analyze high quality microscopy data for both current and future applications.
+Facility operations include: 1) maintaining and servicing the equipment, 2) managing usage of the equipment, 3) educating investigators on the capabilities of the equipment, 4) advising investigators on the design of imaging experiments for vision research projects, 5) providing training on the proper usage of the equipment, and 6) helping researchers collect, process and analyze high quality microscopy data for both current and future applications.

 The specific services and technologies provided within the Microscopic and Digital Imaging Facility are:

 - Cell and tissue processing, labeling and immunocytochemistry

 Overall, the Microscopy and Digital Imaging Module supports a range of imaging technologies for participating investigators, and facilitates easy access to equipment, training and technical support that expand experimental capabilities, open up new research directions, and result in more cost-effective, time-efficient and rigorous imaging studies.
 This module also facilitates collaborative studies using these cutting edge imaging techniques between vision scientists at UTSW and other institutions in the region.